oci-pronghorn/FogLight/MoistureSensor/gen.md

 # Example project:

-The following sketch demonstrates a simple application to measure the illumination density using a UV Sensor.
+The Moisture Sensor will return a ```value``` of 0 when it's dry.
+Then ```value``` will increase the moister the sensor is up to 1023.

 Demo code (copy and paste this to a FogLighter project):

 First declare the connections in IoTApp.java:

 .include "./src/main/java/com/ociweb/grove/IoTApp.java"

 Then specify the behavior of the program in the Behavior class:

-.include "./src/main/java/com/ociweb/grove/UVSensorBehavior.java"
+.include "./src/main/java/com/ociweb/grove/MoistureSensorBehavior.java"